leamusa/js-our-team/README.md

 - `add` the image element to the DOM element
 - `add` the DOM element to the HTML document

-  # BONUS 2:
+# BONUS 2

 - organize individual members in cards/cards:
 - `add` the DOM element (card) to the HTML document in a section for cards

-  # Tips of the day:
+# Tips of the day

 - As always, think in step.
 - First the logic in Italian and then we translate it into code.